danchoi/kindlefodder/README.md

 [mobi]:https://github.com/danchoi/docs_on_kindle/raw/master/mobi/heroku-guide.2012-01-20.mobi

-Read on if you're interested in learning how the tool works so you can contribute recipes for turning web documentation for other products and services into Kindle ebooks.
+Read on if you're interested in learning how to contribute recipes for turning web documentation for other products and services into Kindle ebooks.

 ## Requirements